spotify/dbeam/README.md

 - Supports both PostgreSQL and MySQL JDBC connectors
 - Supports [Google CloudSQL](https://cloud.google.com/sql/) managed databases
-- Currently output only to Avro format
+- Currently outputs only to Avro format
 - Reads database from an external password file (`--passwordFile`) or an external [KMS](https://cloud.google.com/kms/) encrypted password file (`--passwordFileKmsEncrypted`)
 - Can filter only records of the current day with the `--partitionColumn` parameter
 - Check and fail on too old partition dates.
 Snapshot dumps are not filtered by a given date/partition, when running for a too old partition, the job fails to avoid new data in old partitions. (can be disabled with `--skipPartitionCheck`)